Good Passwords

 What is a good password and how should we advise users

-So what is good practice with passwords?
+So, what do you think is good practice with passwords?

-1. Don't share them with anyone
+1. Please don't share them with anyone (at all, for whatever reason, never)

 3. Make passwords as long as possible, complex and difficult to guess

-5. Dont set a maximum length
+5. Please don't set a maximum length.

-• Use a password manager to hold your passwords, you then have to have one complex password to access the "Vault" and with Multi-Factor Authentication (of course) to ensure that only you can access the Vault, you are sorted.
+• Use a password manager to hold your passwords.
+You then have to have one complex password to access the "Vault," and with Multi-Factor Authentication (of course) to ensure that only you can access the Vault, you are sorted.

 What password manager should I use?

-1. Password sharing (where the system can have only one) is never exposed to the user utilising the password, they log in and the actual password is provided to the device/site/service without their knowledge of it.
+1. Password sharing (where the system can have only one) is never exposed to the user utilising the password.
+They log in, and the actual password is provided to the device/site/service without their knowledge of it.

 Admin Account Separation / Cloud Services / Multi-Factor Authentication on Cloud

-3. Local Network Only or Cloud-Based - do you want it only for your team internally or securely available anywhere - is it just for you, your family or a wider support team.
+3. Local Network Only or Cloud-Based: Do you want it only for your team internally or securely available anywhere?
+Is it just for you, your family, or a wider support team?

 5. Browser Support - does it integrate into the browsers you use to log securely into websites for you?